 - Visit to Toyota Automobile Museum – Nagoya – May 2017

 - Visit to R31House – Gifu – May 2017

 - Visit to Miyoshi Racing RE344 – Okayama – May 2017

 This happened out of nowhere.
 It was just an idea, but became a reality really quick.
 My son Jacob was celebrating his birthday in the Philippines.
 My family (wife and kids) would be there almost a month before I would go there for 2 weeks.
 I asked my son what he wanted to do for his birthday, he said he wanted to go to Japan.
 My wife didn’t take it serious, but honestly, I kept pushing for it.

-I’ll take any excuse to visit Japan really, but I had to divide time to see the typical family/tourist attractions, see some history (I love Japanese history) and of course meeting with anyone that was able to.
+I’ll take any excuse to visit Japan really, but I had to divide time to see the typical family/tourist attractions, see some history (I love Japanese history) and of course meeting with anyone that was able.
 This time I would stay around Tokyo and show my son around.
-I would mainly focus on using Tokyo Metro’s subway system as much as possible, but JR lines happened.
+I would mainly focus on using Tokyo Metro and Toei subway systems as much as possible, but JR lines happened.
 We would look at toys and manga and while I did plan to check out car shops, that part never materialized.
 I started mapping out what I wanted to see and what Jacob wanted to see.
 The Pikachu, Pokemon and Shinkansen Festivals were impromptu in my schedule, but worth checking out.

 I had Dinner with Kuze-san and his daughter Kyoko.
 Next day I had lunch with Ogawara, Itabashi, Kimura-san.
 Kimura-san brought Hyogo too (in May I met them).
 What was cool was that even with language barrier, Kyoko and Hyogo were able to play and goof around with Jacob.
 I also had to meet Satoshi-san who was in Hawaii for the last 3 years working.
 I had gotten in contact with him through Mark.